skranz/StratTourn/coop2_tasks.md

 #### Using messages for secret codes is a bit boring...

-While a strategy will secret.code probably look like a winner in the first stage of the tournament, it won't remain stable, once we run the second stage, where the competing teams see the code of your strategy and can device a best reply.
+While a strategy like secret.code probably looks like a winner in the first stage of the tournament, it won't remain stable once we run the second stage, where the competing teams see the code of your strategy and can device a best reply.
 For example, the following strategy is a simple best reply that extremely destabilizes *secret.code*:

 ```r